-First step is to wash your cranberries
+The first step is to wash your cranberries

-Second step is to wash and sterilize your jars
+The second step is to wash and sterilize your jars

 Make sure you wash jars and bands in soapy water.
 Rinse and sterilize jars and bands in simmering water for 15 min.

-Third step is to cook your cranberries
+The third step is to cook your cranberries

 Put your washed cranberries, sugar and water in a pot or two.
 Bring it to a boil and mash them with a potato masher.
 Allow the cranberries to burst open and develop a think pulp consistency.
 This should take about 15 min.

-Fourth step is to pack you jars
+The fourth step is to pack your jars

 Now it is time to jar.
 Ladle compote into jars.
-Leave 1/4″ head room for each jar.
+Leave 1/4″ headroom for each jar.
 Make sure to wipe any excess compote off of jars.

-Fifth step is to cap and process
+The fifth step is to cap and process

-Last step is to remove, cool and label
+The last step is to remove, cool and label

-Remove jars from canner and allow jars to cool down over night.
+Remove jars from canner and allow jars to cool down overnight.
 Make sure to check and see if all the jars sealed by removing the bands and pressing the center of the lid.
 If the lid clicks back and forth the jar is not sealed.
 Put that jar in the fridge and have it with your oatmeal the next morning.

 Here are the products I use when canning: